rhezab/smile/docs/principles.md

 ## Data must always be linked to the code that created it.

 Modern software development largely happens using version control software like git/GitHub.
 This is incredibly helpful for keeping track of changes, collaborating, and documenting code as it is developed.
 However, version control also offers the potential of linking empirical data generated using a software program to the exact version of the software used to create it.
 This is helpful for several reasons.
 First, this makes it trivial to limit data analyses to participant data from particular code versions (e.g., removing subjects affected by a bug without looking inside their data file).
 Second, this is helpful for replicability since when you share your data and code other scientists can go back and realize if a bug affected only a subset of participants.
-In 🫠 Smile, a key design goal is to always provide a way to link the current code version history to datasets generated from that code.
+In <SmileText/>, a key design goal is to always provide a way to link the current code version history to datasets generated from that code.
 This should happen automatically so that users don't forget this important step.

 ## Trust in useful third-party services but don't tie yourself to them.